Lemventory/stockpile/Docs/NixDevEnvironment.md

-# Cheeblr Development Environment
+# stockpile Development Environment

-This document describes the Nix-based development environment for the Cheeblr project.
+This document describes the Nix-based development environment for the stockpile project.

 ## Table of Contents